 “Ms. Porter, this is Arizona, not New York.”

 Having no wish to become sidetracked by asking the self-assured Arizonan what he meant by that, Porter swallowed her pride and asked Cardosa for his thoughts on how best to approach Devin.
-“Tell me, if you were in my position, how would go about interviewing the Colonel.”
+“Tell me, if you were in my position, how would you go about interviewing the Colonel?”

-Spinning about on the stool he was perched on until he was facing Porter, Cardosa leaned forward, clasped his hands and planted his forearms on his knees.
+Spinning about on the stool he was perched on until he was facing Porter, Cardosa leaned forward, clasped his hands, and planted his forearms on his knees.
 Staring up into her eyes, he grunted.
-“I expected I’d start by doing a lead in piece that pointed out what happened here this morning came as no great surprise to him.
+“I expected I’d start by doing a lead-in piece that pointed out what happened here this morning came as no great surprise to him.
 He knew this day would come.
-Hell, the President and his covey of like minded minions have been telegraphing their intention to move against the Arizona Home Guard for months.”
-Pausing, Cardosa looked down a second, shook his head and snickered before peeking back up at Porter.
-“The only thing that leaves puzzles me is the way people like you are taken aback when something like this happens.”
+Hell, the President and his covey of like-minded minions have been telegraphing their intention to move against the Arizona Home Guard for months.”
+Pausing, Cardosa looked down a second, shook his head, and snickered before peeking back up at Porter.
+“The only thing that puzzles me is the way people like you are taken aback when something like this happens.”

-Having grown accustomed to working with underlings who wouldn’t think of rounding on her as Cardosa had, Porter was at a loss as to what to say in the face of what was, to her, nothing short of a slap in the face.
-Not that he gave her a chance to as he quickly changed gears.
+Having grown accustomed to working with underlings who wouldn’t think of rounding on her as Cardosa had, Porter was at a loss for what to say to him.
+To her, his comment was nothing short of a slap in the face.
+Not that he gave her a chance to, as he quickly changed gears.
 “No doubt you’re sitting there, asking yourself what you should ask the Colonel when you finally sit down with him.
 If it was me, I’d ask the obvious.”

 It took Porter several long seconds to set aside her righteous indignation.
 After she’d finally managed to regain her balance, she lifted her chin and gave her hair a quick, petulant toss that reminded Cardosa of an agitated mare.
 “Which is?” she clipped.

 “What now?
-You see, a man with Devin’s background and experience doesn’t go jumping into the tiger’s gage and giving its tail a twist unless he knows exactly what he’s going to do when the creature rears up and turns on him,” Cardosa pointed out.
-Warming up to his subject, he suddenly leaned closer to porter in a manner that caused her to draw back.
+You see, a man with Devin’s background and experience doesn’t go jumping into the tiger’s cage and giving its tail a twist unless he knows exactly what he’s going to do when the creature rears up and turns on him,” Cardosa pointed out.
+Warming up to his subject, he suddenly leaned so close to Porter that she drew back.

 Ignoring her reaction, he continued.
 “If I were the good Colonel, I’d start by reminding people of Ruby Ridge and Waco, pointing out that he is the aggrieved party.”